 ARIA award recipients attend this mandatory library research workshop.
 Nearly all ARIA projects have a library research component, and students and faculty who have participated in past years have consistently let us know that this workshop is an essential and valuable component of the program.
 ARIA students typically engage in library research with the literature in their particular field, at a deeper and more rigorous level than they have in the past.

-In this two-hour hands-on workshop students learn skills that they will use immediately and throughout their academic and professional careers.
+In this workshop students learn skills that they will use immediately and throughout their academic and professional careers.
 By the end of the workshop ARIA students will have:

 - Translated their research topic into a powerful search strategy that will uncover relevant information.

 - Been introduced to the most essential subject-specific library resources relevant to their research topic, and to the variety of library services available to them.